abomaher/sampleASPCose/README.md

-# sampleASPCose
+# Sample ASP.net Code
-This sample controller Asp core code
+This sample controller Asp core code for student admission with all methods.